0xAX/linux-insides/Initialization/linux-initialization-1.md

 According to the [Intel® 64 and IA-32 Architectures Software Developer's Manual](https://www.intel.com/content/www/us/en/developer/articles/technical/intel-sdm.html):

 > In 64-bit mode, segmentation is generally (but not completely) disabled, creating a flat 64-bit linear-address space.
 The processor treats the segment base of CS, DS, ES, SS as zero, creating a linear address that is equal to the effective address.
+>
+> -- *Intel® 64 and IA-32 Architectures Software Developer's Manual*, vol. 3A, section 3.2.4, "Segmentation in IA-32e Mode"

 Despite this, the kernel still loads the following segment descriptors: